Divorce in New Hampshire (2026)

 - When a spouse has joined a religious sect that considers marriage unlawful and has refused to cohabit for six months

 The filing fee for a divorce in New Hampshire is approximately $252.
 Fee waivers are available for individuals who qualify based on income and financial hardship.
-Additional costs may include service of process fees, mediation costs, and attorney fees if representation is retained.
+Additional costs may include service of process fees, mediation costs, and attorney fees.

 New Hampshire does not impose a mandatory waiting period before a divorce can be finalized.
 Once all issues are resolved and the court approves the settlement or issues its decision after trial, the final decree may be entered without a prescribed delay.
-This is distinct from many states that require a cooling-off period between filing and finalization.
+This distinguishes New Hampshire from many states that require a cooling-off period.

-New Hampshire follows the equitable distribution model for dividing marital property.
-Under RSA 458:16-a, the court divides property in a manner that is just and equitable, considering all relevant factors.
+New Hampshire follows the equitable distribution model under RSA 458:16-a.
 The court begins with a presumption that an equal division is equitable, but may depart from equal division based on:

 - The length of the marriage